JuliaManifolds/Manopt.jl/docs/src/solvers/ChambollePock.md

 The algorithm is available in four variants: exact versus linearized (see `variant`) as well as with primal versus dual relaxation (see `relax`).
 For more details, see [BergmannHerzogSilvaLouzeiroTenbrinckVidalNunez:2021](@citet*).
-In the following we note the case of the exact, primal relaxed Riemannian Chambolle—Pock algorithm.
+In the following description is the case of the exact, primal relaxed Riemannian Chambolle—Pock algorithm.

 Given base points ``m∈\mathcal C``, ``n=Λ(m)∈\mathcal D``, initial primal and dual values ``p^{(0)} ∈\mathcal C``, ``ξ_n^{(0)} ∈T_n^*\mathcal N``,